Bookmark manager

 A bookmark manager is any software program or feature designed to store, organize, and display web bookmarks.
 The bookmarks feature included in each major web browser is a rudimentary bookmark manager.
 More capable bookmark managers are available online as web apps, mobile apps, or browser extensions.
 These often include features such as cloud synchronization, tagging, full-text search, or collaboration (e.g. Raindrop.io, Pinboard, Linkinize).
 Social bookmarking websites are bookmark managers.

-History

-Bookmarks managers have been incorporated in browsers since the ViolaWWW browser in 1992, and Mosaic browser in 1993.
-Bookmark lists were called Hotlists in Mosaic and in previous versions of Opera; this term has faded from common use.
-Cello, another early browser, also had bookmarking features.
 Start page browser extensions, new tab page browser extensions, and some browser start pages, also have bookmark presentation and organization features, which are typically tile-based.
-Some more general programs, such as certain note taking apps, have bookmark management functionality built-in.Mozilla Firefox introduced live bookmarks in 2004, which resemble standard bookmarks but contain a list of links to recent articles supplied by a news site or weblog, which is regularly updated via RSS feeds; however, Mozilla removed this feature in 2018.
-"Bookmarklets" are JavaScript programs stored as bookmarks that can be clicked to perform a function.
+Some more general programs, such as certain note taking apps, have bookmark management functionality built-in.